nobiot/md-roam/README.md

 ## Features of Org Roam Supported

-v1.4 is out with support for additional Org-roam features and optional configuration for performance improvement.
-Find more about it in [this document](./docs/v1.4.md).

 Md-roam currently supports the following features for your markdown notes:

 - Customize the markdown extension you use.